 Societies and Clubs are integral to the vision of "total education" that underlies the uniqueness of St. Stephen's College.
-For each subject there is a Society which organizes scholarly as well as popular lectures-cum- discussions.
+For each subject there is a Society which organizes scholarly as well as popular lectures-cum-discussions.
 Junior members from all disciplines are encouraged to attend programmes organized under the auspices of various subject societies.
+This lends an interdisciplinary character to their formation in the college.

-There are many other academic and cultural societies and clubs covering a wide range of activities, such as debating, quizzing, dramatics (the Shakespeare Society and the Shakespeare Sabha), mountaineering and adventure sports (the mountaineering club being, with the exception of the Himalayan Club, the oldest in India), film and music appreciation, photography and electronics.
+There are many other academic and cultural societies and clubs covering a wide range of activities, such as debating, quizzing, dramatics (the Shakespeare Society and the Shakespeare Sabha), mountaineering and adventure sports, film and music appreciation, photography and electronics- some of these are the oldest in the country.